| Date GMT+00:00 |

 Consumer Price Index

-The key gauge for inflation in Canada.
-Simply put, inflation reflects a decline in the purchasing power of the Canadian Dollar, meaning each Dollar buys fewer goods and services.
-CPI is the most obvious way to measure changes in purchasing power - the report tracks changes in the price of a basket of goods and services that a typical Canadian household might purchase.
-An increase in the index indicates that it takes more Dollars to purchase this same set of basic consumer items. |
+Assesses changes in the cost of living by measuring changes in the prices of consumer items.
+The CPI is the headline inflation figure that indicates the strength of domestic inflationary pressures.
+Simply put, inflation reflects a decline in the purchasing power of the Euro in France , where each Euro buys fewer goods and services.
+CPI is the most popular way to measure changes in purchasing power.
+The report tracks changes in the price of a basket of goods and services that a typical French household might purchase.
+An increase in the index indicates that it takes more Euros to purchase the same set of basic consumer items. |

 ||||||||||||||